quodlibet/quodlibet/quodlibet/docs/guide/searching.rst

 The search terms can't use quotes (``"``), slashes (``/``), hashes (``#``), pipes (``|``), ampersands (``&``), or bangs (``!``); these characters have special meanings for advanced searches.

+In QL 3.9 onwards, you can also use `!=` to search for things not equal:

+    artist != delerium
+    genre != /.+ Jazz/

 You can also search :ref:internal tags <InternalTags>, e.g.